luliCloud/CPP_Beyond_Skillset/RocksDB/README_rocksdb.md

 ### `Bloom filter`
 Implementation of Bloom filter, including the hash function using std lib, bitset that is the inner structure of bloom filter, and insert/search key inside bloom filter.

+### `compact_and_cache.cpp`
+A simple example of compress data, store compressed data with key in cache, find kv in cache using key and decompressing data to the original one.

 ### `rocksdb`
 Cloned rocksdb repository.